Finkman7/affidavit/README.md

 - **-b** Branching factor, during each state extension, the b most determined attributes are extended by the b most promising function assignments each. **Default:** 3
 - **-blocksize** Maximum block size for the overlap sampling. **Default:** 100000

-An example command to start affidavit with 200GB memory is:
+An example command to start affidavit on the [example snapshots](http://data.dws.informatik.uni-mannheim.de/affidavit/exampleSnapshots) is:

-*/path/to/jdk9+/bin/java -Xmx200g -cp affidavit.jar affidavit.main.Main -s Source.csv -t  Target.csv -v -sep "|" -init SINGLE_IDs -noise 0.5 -conf 0.95 -q 3 -b 2*
+*/path/to/jdk9+/bin/java -Xmx200g -cp affidavit.jar affidavit.main.Main -s Source.csv -t  Target.csv -v -sep "|" -init SINGLE_IDs -noise 0.9 -conf 0.95 -q 3 -b 2*

 Note that most parameters could have been omitted in this case as they were simply set to their default values.